 Overdraft fees are a significant issue among consumers, accounting for nearly 30% of the fees Cushion detects on customers’ accounts.
 Some banks offer courtesy overdraft relief programs, such as Wells Fargo’s Overdraft Rewind feature.
-But there are a few ways you can tackle overdraft fees head-on even without those options, whether your account is at Bank of America, U.S. Bank, or any other U.S. financial institution.
+But there are a few ways you can get bank fees back even without those options, whether your account is at Bank of America, U.S. Bank, or any other U.S. financial institution.

-Cushion can handle the negotiation for you—all you have to do is sign up.
-But if you’re looking to take on your bank alone, calling and requesting to have your overdraft fee waived is easier than you might think.
+Cushion can handle the negotiation for you — all you have to do is sign up.
+But if you’re looking to take on your bank alone, getting overdraft charges back is easier than you might think.

 An overdraft occurs when you don’t have enough money in your bank account to cover an ATM withdrawal, debit card purchase, online payment, or transfer.
+For instance, if you have $2 in your account and buy lunch for $10, you will overdraft.
 To overdraft your account, you have to be opted into overdraft protection.
 Once opted in, the bank can allow you to overdraft your account by loaning you the funds for a purchase, but they will charge you a fee for doing it.

-It may seem like a hassle—and may even be intimidating—but if you gather necessary information and prepare your argument beforehand, you’ll increase your chances of getting the refund.
+It may seem like a hassle — and may even be intimidating — getting overdraft fees waived.
+How to get rid of overdraft fees varies by institution.
+However, if you gather necessary information and prepare your argument beforehand, you’ll increase your chances of getting bank overdraft charges refunded.
 Here’s how to get ready for your call:

 Prepare your personal information